3PG/Dashboard/src/assets/docs/general.md

 ### Message ID
 The ID of the reaction role message.
 This is used for identifying the message, and all reaction role operations.

+### Role
+The role given after reacting to the reaction role message.